 The reasons for customer dissatisfaction are as varied as the people complaining.
 Yet, many customer service representatives address all problems the same way.
 For good customer service, cookie-cutter tactics don’t work.
 Sure, it’s fine to teach people to be “nice” and “good listeners.”
 Customer service goes beyond a friendly smile and answering all phone calls within three rings.
 Excellent customer service starts with speaking to each customer in a “language” he or she finds engaging.

 By way of example, let’s look at four responses to a customer complaint.
-Each scenario represents one of the four behavioral styles identified through DISC.
+Each scenario represents one of the four behavioral styles identified through DISC testing for employees.
 Remember DISC?
-It’s the “universal language” of communication and assessed through CriteriaOne DISC.
+It’s the “universal language” of communication and assessed through CriteriaOne DISC testing for employees.
 As you read, try to visualize each scenario.
 Recognize the participants?
 Remember, each employee believes the response given the appropriate one.

 The “S” behavioral type employee easily builds endorsement, making it comfortable for an unhappy customer to speak freely.
 “Have we (note “we”, not “I”) successfully resolved your problem?”, asks the high “S” behavioral type employee.
 This person gets energy from bringing closure to what she starts, so follow-up is a natural extension of a service call.
 However, this behavioral style is exhausted by confrontation and may go to great lengths to avoid any type of conflict.
 An irate, demanding, verging-on-hysteria customer eventually gets to the high “S” customer service representative who simply wants to resolve the problem and close the file.
 Open projects and unattended files in the inbox frustrate a high “S” employee.
 Apologies from the high S appear the most sincere and honest when they say “I really wish this never happened and I’ll do whatever I can to make this right.”
 And most people believe them, too.

-So, what is the best behavioral style for customer service?
+So, which of the four behavioral styles is the best for customer service?
 The simple answer is the best style is SITUATIONAL.
 Flexibility is the essential core competency required from customer service employees.
 Interpersonal skills, listening skills, emotional stability, organization, and follow through are important, too.
 Good analytical and root cause analysis skills don’t hurt either.
 The key is the best customer service employees intuitively understand which skills to apply at the right time and with the right intensity.
-That’s how DISC tests can help a manager determine which employees are the best natural customer service fit, if they will be motivated by helping people and solving problems, and how they will relate to different customer styles.
+That’s how using DISC testing for employees can help a manager determine which employees are the best natural customer service fit, if they will be motivated by helping people and solving problems, and how they will relate to different customer styles.

 How crucial is putting the right people in customer service jobs?
 You tell me.
 More than half of all dissatisfied customers decide against doing business with the company again.
 Ninety percent admit to complaining about the experience to friends, family, neighbors and anyone else willing to listen.
 The take home lesson for business owners is that dissatisfied customers WILL vent.
 It’s up to the employer then to choose the listener – will it be to an employee or another customer or prospect?